Alight Inc. (ALIT) Shares Soar Above 1-Year High

 ALIT’s Market Performance

-The stock of Alight Inc. (ALIT) has seen a 7.37% increase in the past week, with a 2.80% rise in the past month, and a 2.57% gain in the past quarter.
-The volatility ratio for the week is 3.52%, and the volatility levels for the past 30 days are at 3.24% for ALIT.
-The simple moving average for the last 20 days is 3.91% for ALIT stock, with a simple moving average of 9.42% for the last 200 days.
+The stock of Alight Inc. (ALIT) has seen a 2.41% increase in the past week, with a 8.32% rise in the past month, and a 4.11% gain in the past quarter.
+The volatility ratio for the week is 3.10%, and the volatility levels for the past 30 days are at 3.16% for ALIT.
+The simple moving average for the past 20 days is 5.28% for ALIT’s stock, with a 11.36% simple moving average for the past 200 days.

 Analysts’ Opinion of ALIT